JonThom/2019-grakn-schemae/README.md

-# KnowledgeBase
+# Ontologies in grakn
-Basic Formal Ontology-based schema in Grakn.ai for a flexible knowledgebase
+Basic Formal Ontology-based upper ontology, with mid- and domain-level ontologies ported to Grakn schemae